meilisearch/documentation/reference/api/stats.md

 # Stats

-`Stats` gives extended information and metrics about indexes and the MeiliSearch database.
+The `/stats` route gives extended information and metrics about indexes and the MeiliSearch database.
 It returns the following details:

 #### 1. Number of documents